kent-map/kent/19c/19c-marconi-biography/README.md

 On the 17 March 1899, the East Goodwin Lightship sent its first wireless distress signal when _Elbe_, a merchant ship ran aground on the [Goodwin Sands](/19c/19c-goodwin-sands).[^ref17] The South Goodwin light vessel had fired a distress signal after the vessel had run aground on the south end of the Goodwin Sands.
 On hearing the signal, the East Goodwin Lightship sent a message to the South Foreland Lighthouse which sent telegraphic messages to the Kingsdown and Ramsgate lifeboats.
 The distress signal sent by the South Goodwin light vessel had already been heard by the [Ramsgate](/19c/19c-ramsgate) lifeboat which was on its way, but the Town Council agreed that had the wind been blowing in the opposite direction, the distress signal might not have been heard in Ramsgate and that the wireless distress signal would have proved useful.[^ref18]

-On 27 March 1899, morse code signals were sent from the engine house of the South Foreland Lighthouse to Chalet L'Artois, Wimereux, France, 50 km away.[^ref19] On the day of the demonstration, the Channel was “enveloped in a thick haze” but despite the weather, “the electric messages flashed across all the same”.[^ref20] It was reported that “Meteorological conditions have no effect upon the system.
+On 27 March 1899, morse code signals were sent from the engine house of the South Foreland Lighthouse to Chalet L'Artois, Wimereux, France, 50 km away.[^ref19] On the day of the demonstration, the Channel was “enveloped in a thick haze” but despite the weather, “the electric messages flashed across all the same”.[^ref20] It was reported that:
+<br><br>
+“Meteorological conditions have no effect upon the system.
 Yesterday and today it has blown very heavily in the Channel, but the signals were received just as sharply as in fine, bright, clear weather.
-Snow, fog, wind or rain – it is all the same.”[^ref21] The demonstration was keenly observed by the Right Hon.
+Snow, fog, wind or rain – it is all the same.”[^ref21]
+<br><br>
+The demonstration was keenly observed by the Right Hon.
 C.T.
-Ritchie, President of the Board of Trade,[^ref22] as well as representatives of the French government, Colonel Comte du Pontavice de Hussey, Captain Ferrie, M. Voiseuet and Captain Fieron, the naval attache from the French Embassy in London.[^ref23]  Messages in English and French crossed the channel all afternoon.[^ref24] A description of the transmission was given as follows:
+Ritchie, President of the Board of Trade,[^ref22] as well as representatives of the French government, Colonel Comte du Pontavice de Hussey, Captain Ferrie, M. Voiseuet and Captain Fieron, the naval attache from the French Embassy in London.[^ref23]

+Messages in English and French crossed the channel all afternoon.[^ref24] A description of the transmission was given as follows:
 <br><br>
 “It was interesting to watch the transmission of a message.
 Until the operator tapped the transmitting key the current was held in check in a short horizontal rod terminating with a brass knob.
 As soon as contact was made by the depression of the key a thick electric spark rushed with a loud cracking sound from one knob to the other and escaped into space off the pole outside the building, the effect being instantaneously recorded by the receiving instrument on the other side of the Channel.”[^ref25]
 <br><br>